Amazing Stories (1985 TV series): Development

-The series came about from Steven Spielberg's desire to use his ideas and short stories that weren't substantial enough to support feature films and had toyed with the idea of returning to work in television having fond memories of his start in the medium with shows like Night Gallery, Marcus Welby, M.D. and the television movie Duel.
+The series came about from Steven Spielberg's desire to use his ideas and short stories that were not substantial enough to support feature films and had toyed with the idea of returning to work in television having fond memories of his start in the medium with shows like Night Gallery, Marcus Welby, M.D. and the television movie Duel.
 The title of the series came from the science fiction magazine of the same name.
 With the introduction of producer Gary David Goldberg, Spielberg met with Grant Tinker and Brandon Tartikoff of NBC.
 After Spielberg outlined his conditions for the series (including avoiding using his name for series promotion following the premiere and placement in the 8 p.m.
 Sunday Night timeslot), NBC gave Amazing Stories a then unprecedented commitment of 44 episodes over a two year period as creator and producer Steven Spielberg didn't want to do the series unless he had a second year with which to work so he had room to adjust any flaws of the series between seasons.
 The series had a budget of $1 million per half-hour episode with the standard rate for hour long TV episodes in regular TV series costing approximately $900,000.
 When questioned about the nature of the deal, Tartikoff responded that they wanted to give Spielberg the most comfortable creative environment possible as they felt Amazing Stories had the potential to be hit for the network.
 Spielberg made clear his intentions with Amazing Stories was to create an all-ages family show emphasizing wonderment, fantasy, irony and comedy whilst sidestepping more scary or macabre stories (though some would still be produced, but would be broadcast later in the evening if Spielberg deemed them "too intense" for family viewing).
 While Spielberg expressed admiration for prior anthology TV series of the past, he said he wanted to avoid the "moralizing" seen in series such as the original The Twilight Zone.
 Spielberg's heavy hands-on involvement in the series lead to rumors that no Amazing Stories episodes would be screened for critics nor would clips from the series be used in promos both of which Spielberg denied (though the first two episodes were held back as Spielberg wanted to adopt a similar approach to how he handled his film releases).
 Spielberg wanted one third of the directors for the series to be newcomers as he felt the series could serve as a good training ground for writers and directors.
 Thanks to Spielberg's reputation, many established directors such as Clint Eastwood and Martin Scorsese came on board to direct segments as they'd wanted to work with Spielberg.
-Peter Weir had wanted to direct a segment, but due to scehduling conflicts with The Mosquito Coast this ultimately never came to be.
+Peter Weir had wanted to direct a segment, but due to scheduling conflicts with The Mosquito Coast this ultimately never came to be.